 What better way to do this than in a life story or memoir?

 A memoir maps an aspect of your journey, turning it into a written narrative of a moment in your life or a collection of memories.
 It creates a keepsake by which your family, friends and future generations will remember you.

 Writing a life story or memoir can help the people closest to you better understand your unique personality.
 It can also enable you to share the wisdom you gained from the mistakes and triumphs you made along the way.

-However, writing a memoir is no simple task, especially with the decades and decades of memories you need to sift through and prioritise.
+However, writing a life story is no simple task, especially with the decades and decades of memories you need to sift through and prioritise.

-To help you get started, we have created this blog post.
+To help you get started, we have created this life story-writing guide.
 Read on for some tips and tricks on writing my life story to make it easier for you.

 1. Keep Your Readers In Mind When Telling Your Life Story

 Autobiographical writing is one person’s perspective on the truth surrounding an event or reminiscence.
 It must be as honest as possible.
 As a writer, you have a contract with your reader to always tell the truth as you remember it.

-You might want to Taylor how you write your narrative for the audience.
+You might want to Taylor how you write your life story for the audience.
 It’s safe to presume how you write for your family members will differ from how you’d write for the public.

 Using fiction techniques doesn’t mean manipulating the truth.
 It means employing fiction techniques such as writing vivid scenes, adopting a hero’s journey structure and creating compelling characters to write a more captivating narrative.

 2. Write, Write, Write

 The wonderful thing about ‘writing my life story’ is there is no need for invention or creation—only remembrance.

 While this does not make writing a memoir any more straightforward than writing a novel, it means you will have more than enough content to write.

 3. Think About Specific Events